 For example, if you buy a property for $200,000, but the land is worth $30,000, you may only use $170,000 for your cost basis for depreciation purposes.

-To the property price, you may add allowable fees.
+You may add allowable fees to the property sale price.
 This includes closing costs and capital improvements you made to the home.
 The more fees/costs you add to the purchase price, the higher your cost basis becomes.
-A higher cost basis allows more deprecation.
+A higher cost basis allows more depreciation.

 Closing costs you may include to increase your cost basis include: